Wboy5000/The-Wboy5000-Pokemon-collection/README.md

 Pokemon Ruby
 Pokemon Sapphire

-note these are all emulators and all credit goes to Nintendo, Creatures INC. and Game Freak INC.
+note these are all emulators and all credit goes to Nintendo, Creatures INC., and Game Freak INC.

+# controls

+The A button has been changed to J and B to Y (for simplicity) Arrow keys are used for movement.

 # Pokemon Emerald